In-Person Instruction Policies/Procedures

-- Notification will be provided to all individuals considered exposed, including those who are vaccinated and/or recently infected.
+- Notification will be provided to all individuals considered exposed, no matter if you are vaccinated, unvaccinated, and/or recently infected.

 - For example, if a student in fifth grade is diagnosed with COVID-19, SPBS will notify groups with whom that student interacted as per the criteria above, such as those in the same class, sports team, and/or other extracurricular cohorts.